unkyulee/micro-journal/micro-journal-rev-6-one-piece/quickstart.md

 **Be extra careful with the battery installation.
 Can cause a fire**

+When closing the panel back.
+Check very carefully while screwing.
+Do not force it too much.
+If the case is not getting aligned well.
+This means some cable may be clipped.
+Take a lot of attention when closing the panel to check if any cable is clipped.
+This can cause short circuit and damage the component and in some cases can cause a fire.

 # Step 2.
 Prepare SD card

 **SD card is already setup in this Micro Journal Rev. 6.
 Refer to this step only when you are inserting a new one**